Planck 2013 results. XIV. Zodiacal emission: Solar System Objects

 \section{Solar System Objects}

-HFI detects a number of moving solar system objects; mainly asteroids but also one comet.
-Most of these are masked at an early stage of the analysis so as not to affect the maps of the sky.
-This, however, means that they cannot be easily extracted from the delivered products.
+\Planck\ has detected many moving Solar System objects, mostly asteroids, but also one comet.
+Most are masked at an early stage of the analysis so as not to affect the maps of the sky, thus they cannot be easily extracted from the delivered products.
 We therefore present them here.